-These recipes are all Cafe Maitreya originals and have proved to be firm favourites.
+These recipes are all Maitreya Social originals and have proved to be firm favourites.
 We hope you find that all the dishes are fairly straight forward to make and all worthy of the effort.

 This is a firm favourite with the staff and customers at Maitreya Social.
 We serve it with the delicious veggie Maitreya burger on our lunch menu, but really it can be eaten with anything.
 I like this relish with quesodillas or burritos, bhajis or pakoras or with a good old-fashioned cheese sandwich.